-Instagram announced via Twitter that they have released their first ever Instagram Guides, in collaboration with wellness creators brands and accounts.
-The platform have said that they want Instagram to be a place where people can “easily find reliable information and inspiration from their favourite accounts.”
+Instagram announced via Twitter that they have released their first-ever Instagram Guides, in collaboration with wellness creators brands, and accounts.
+The platform has said that they want Instagram to be a place where people can “easily find reliable information and inspiration from their favorite accounts.”
 Guides are a way to “easily discover recommendations, tips and other content” which are curated using photos and videos from your feed, and will also be discoverable via the Explore page.

-This is a great new outlet for creators to get noticed, but also to categorise their content.
-If they have a type of content they tend to create on their feed, for example sharing advice on how to style, they can shift all of this content into a guide, for users to look through.
-It makes it easier for people to discover a hub with everything related to one topic, and the Flick team are really excited to see where they go!
+This is a great new outlet for creators to get noticed, but also to categorize their content.
+If they have a type of content they tend to create on their feed, for example, sharing advice on how to style, they can shift all of this content into a guide, for users to look through.
+It makes it easier for people to discover a hub with everything related to one topic, and the Flick team is really excited to see where they go!
 Here’s a look at what the guides look like:

 As we already know, Instagram is making shifts to become more ‘shoppable’, and this was apparent in one of the announcements the platform made in May 2020.
 Facebook told fans that in the US-specifically, they would be introducing Instagram shop – “a new way to discover and buy products you like on the Instagram Explore tab.”
 They also said they would be adding the shop tab to the navigation bar, making it easier for people to discover new products in their feed.

-On top of this, it is rumoured that Instagram Live selling is soon to be rolled out, allowing users to shop for products from sellers, brands and creators directly on Facebook and Instagram Live.
-Commenters will be able to ‘buy’ specific emojis to support their favourite creators, and find ways to buy products.
+On top of this, it is rumored that Instagram Live selling is soon to be rolled out, allowing users to shop for products from sellers, brands, and creators directly on Facebook and Instagram Live.
+Commenters will be able to ‘buy’ specific emojis to support their favorite creators, and find ways to buy products.
 This is already an extremely popular feature in Asia, which has seen a lot of success in shifting product for sales quickly, via influencers.
 It will be interesting to see how this changes influencer marketing when it gets introduced!

-You can now save your live videos to IGTV in case someone might of missed them, or just to increase the longevity of content, so they don’t disappear after 24 hours.
-You have to do this directly at the end of your IGTV live, so make sure you have your cover photo, title and description ready before you go live.
+You can now save your live videos to IGTV in case someone might have missed them, or just to increase the longevity of content, so they don’t disappear after 24 hours.
+You have to do this directly at the end of your IGTV live, so make sure you have your cover photo, title, and description ready before you go live.